by Shayne Benowitz

 “What do you think that’s for?”
 I asked Scotty.
 “Air Force?
 Navy?
 Coastguard?”

 Scotty guessed that it was Navy SEAL training.
 With an Air Force and Naval base in Key West as well as an active Coast Guard outpost, we see a lot of military traffic on the water and in the air.
-For years, Navy SEALs have held a training camp in Key West for combat diving, and on occasion we’ll see their dive flags in the Navy Mole next to the Westin Marina when we return from trips.
+For years, Navy SEALs have held a training camp in Key West for combat diving, and on occasion we’ll see their dive flags in the Navy Mole next to the Margaritaville Marina when we return from trips.

 The Mole is where the USS Vandenberg was docked before it was sunk offshore last week to create the second largest artificial reef in the world.
 For over a month, crew prepared the vessel by removing everything inside that might be damaging to the ocean’s ecosystem.
 Throughout the year, a number of military vessels are docked at the Mole waving flags from all over the world.